igorkll/SComputers_docs/SComputers/Info.md

 * when using clientInvoke(available only in unsafe-mode), ENV will be saved, however, the code is loaded anew every time
 * clientInvoke(str, ...) supports arguments
 * exceptions "path .. underflow" cannot be retrieved. the extra ".." is simply ignored
+* the combination of characters "\n" (two separate characters and not a new line) can be displayed in the gui as "¦n" this is due to the fact that mygui (which uses scrapmechanic) turns "\n" into a new line (at the same time, "¦n" works like normal "\n")
+* now, when disabling a component/removing a component, it is guaranteed not to be work

 ### this mod contains new components such as:
 * sound synthesizer